 Project Spotlights

-Toronto and Region Conservation Authority undertakes special short-term environmental monitoring projects to assess the ecological health of the regional watersheds and the Toronto waterfront.
+Toronto and Region Conservation Authority undertakes special short-term environmental monitoring projects to assess the ecological health of the regional river watersheds and the Toronto waterfront.

-Asian Carp Surveillance
+Invasive Carp Surveillance

-Like many invasive species, these adaptive fish are capable of producing many offspring, can outcompete native fishes for food and habitat, and have few native predators to keep their populations in check.
-They can also act as carriers for diseases or parasites that could spread to native fishes.
+Like many invasive species, these adaptive fish can produce many offspring, can outcompete native fishes for food and habitat, and have few native predators to keep their populations in check.

-ASIAN CARP: WHAT YOU NEED TO KNOW!
+INVASIVE CARP: WHAT YOU NEED TO KNOW!

 Sea Lamprey

-Since 2005, TRCA has worked in contract partnership with Fisheries and Oceans Canada (DFO) to collect invasive sea lamprey during their spawning season (mid-April to mid-June) to reduce their impact on fish communities within Lake Ontario.
+Since 2005, TRCA has worked in contract partnership with Fisheries and Oceans Canada (DFO) to collect invasive Sea Lamprey during their spawning season (mid-April to mid-June) to reduce their impact on fish communities within Lake Ontario.

-There are traps built into the first weirs of the Humber River and Duffins Creek, with the intent of capturing the adult sea lamprey as they migrate upstream to spawn.
+There are traps built into the first weirs of the Humber River and Duffins Creek, with the intent of capturing the adult Sea Lamprey as they migrate upstream to spawn.

-Sea lamprey are an invasive parasitic fish native to the Atlantic Ocean that voraciously feed on the bodily fluids of other fish using their suction cup mouth lined with teeth.
-The first reported occurrence of sea lamprey in the Great Lakes was in the 1830s and it is believed that they entered the Great Lakes through the shipping channels.
+Sea Lamprey are an invasive parasitic fish, native to the Atlantic Ocean, that feed voraciously on the bodily fluids of other fish using their suction cup mouth lined with teeth.

 TRCA continues to work with outside agencies that have a collaborative interest in fish community health for the benefit of not only TRCA’s jurisdiction but the Great Lakes Region overall.